Dottie Lamm: Other activities

 In 1999 Lamm began teaching at the University of Denver as the 1999/2000 Leo Block Fellow, giving courses on population, leadership, and risk-taking.
 She then became an adjunct professor in the Community Track at the university's graduate school of social work, giving courses on community organization and political advocacy.
 She retired from teaching in 2006.

 In recent years, Lamm has volunteered in a program for Somali immigrant children, and mentors young women considering careers in politics.

 Affiliations and memberships

 Lamm is a founder of the Women's Foundation of Colorado, and was the group's first board president.
 She is also a founder of the Democratic Women's Caucus of Colorado.
 As of 2014, she was a member of the foundation board of the Rocky Mountain Farmers' Union, and the Capital Campaign Committee for Planned Parenthood of the Rocky Mountains.

 Awards and honors

 She was inducted into the Colorado Women's Hall of Fame in 1985.
 The Women's Foundation of Colorado named its annual Dottie Lamm Leadership Award for high school students in her honor.
+She was awarded the Humanist Heroine Award by the American Humanist Association in 1997.
 She was the recipient of the 2014 Empathy Award from Volunteers of America.